 In the middle of every loudspeaker, you will find an electromagnet, also known as the voice coil.
 It normally uses an electric current to produce a magnetic field.

 The process of making a voice coil happens through the winding.
 Nomex, paper, fiberglass (former material), or Kapton material is used to wrap around a steel mandrel, which maintains its round shape in the process.

 After that, copper aluminum wire is curled to precise lengths agreeing to the design.
 After that, the coil is baked to help cure the used adhesive for covering the wire.
 A bead of glue is later placed on the top and the bottom part of the winding.
-And for quality purposes, the coil is double baked.
+And for quality purposes, the coil is double-baked.

-The speaker coil is added its strength through the use of copper or beryllium.
+The speaker coil added its strength through the use of copper or beryllium.
 After that, the paper collar is used to wrap around the coil to keep the wire connected from the winding to tensile leads protected.
 Then on each winding end, the leads are spliced.
 The final process is to check the DC resistance and quality of the coil.

-The construction of loudspeakers requires few metal parts for support.
-And they are the backplate, the basket, core, and top plate.
+The construction of loudspeakers requires a few metal parts for support.
+And they are the backplate, the basket, the core, and the top plate.
 Usually, the top plates and back plates are stamped from the steel rolls.
 The top plate is staked or welded to the basket, and then the backplate will be staked to the center part.
 The two plates are instrumental in sandwiching the permanent magnet.